Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Emma grew up as a dancer and gymnast but has always had acting in the blood too.
 During her days living in North London, Emma was part of the Guild Players, where she was in a few plays and a pantomime.
 She was the lead female in Going Green, an unusual take on the future of green politics in Britain.

-Emma took a break from the stage when her children came along, but has quickly become an active member of the Upstage casts, beginning with The Runner in The Smoking Gun, then Melissa, a key role in Somewhere, Sometime in America, and now the caustic Pam in the September 2023 production, Madame Blavatsky Lives.
+Emma took a break from the stage when her children came along, but has quickly become an active member of the Upstage casts, beginning with The Runner in The Smoking Gun, then Melissa, a key role in Somewhere, Sometime in America, followed by the caustic Pam in the September 2023 production, Madame Blavatsky Lives.